Work Positive CI

 Back to Top

-What does the HSENI and HSA expect employers to do?
+What does the HSA expect employers to do?

-HSENI and HSA expect every employer to conduct risk assessments for health and safety hazards, including work-related stress.
+HSA inspectors expect every employer to conduct risk assessments for health and safety hazards, including work-related stress.
 A five step approach to risk assessment is recommended.

 - Identify the hazards